Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \begin{myquote} ``We've had those conversations in the context of physical interactions.
 That makes more sense to kids.
 When they get on VR, in their head, they're in a safe video game space.
 They're not thinking, oh, that cartoon character could actually be a person who has ulterior motives like a stranger on a street." \end{myquote}

-According to P7, although parents might have had sufficient privacy education in general digital communications, the proximity between VR and real-life interactions makes it more reasonable to set physical references in their VR privacy education, as opposed to other digital communications in general.
+According to P7, although parents might have had sufficient privacy education in general digital communication, the proximity between VR and real-life interactions makes it more reasonable to set physical references in their VR privacy education, as opposed to sharing the same set of rules across all digital communication in general.

-\paragraphb{Managing children's app access and S\&P information flows in VR through shared and associated accounts.} Unlike social media usage where children have separate accounts from parents~\cite{yardi2011social}, most participants shared VR headsets and accounts with their children.
+\paragraphb{Managing children's app access and S\&P information flows in VR through shared and associated accounts.} Unlike social media usage where children usually have separate accounts from parents~\cite{yardi2011social}, most participants shared the only set of VR headsets and accounts with their children.
 While this practice was not out of mitigation considerations, some participants indicated that sharing headsets and accounts helped them better manage children's VR activity, including their access to certain apps.
 For example, P14 mentioned:

 \begin{myquote} ``My kids' accounts are linked to my email, so they have to go through us to buy an app.
 I can also see any kind of activity.
 Everything comes to me via email.
 So I still have a little bit of insight." \end{myquote}